Material Testing in Risk Assessments: Evolving Properties That May Increase Risk

 The basis of safety is not a site phenomenon.

-The interaction between different pieces of equipment and tasks will ensure that the basis of safety is not only correct but is appropriate and justifiable based upon the hazards and risks that are present within your processing plant.
+The interaction between different pieces of equipment and tasks will ensure that the basis of safety is not only correct but appropriate and justifiable based on the hazards and risks that are present within your processing plant.

 - Explosion Prevention